-Members were advised that following a review of legislation for which Environmental Health has responsibility, it is necessary to update the Scheme of Delegated Functions for the Director of Operations and the Head of Environmental Health.
-Copies of the revised Schedules were circulated.
+Members are advised that following a review of legislation for which Environmental Health has responsibility, it is necessary to update the Scheme of Delegated Functions for the Director of Operations and the Head of Environmental Health.
+Copies of the revised Schedules are enclosed.